 Crassula sericea var. velutina (Friedr.)
 Toelken

-Crassula sericea var. velutina is a succulent shrublet up to 6 inches (15 cm) tall.
-It differs from Crassula sericea for its smaller size and decumbent to erect, sparingly branched growth.
-The stems are very short, up to 1.2 inches (3 cm) long, with larger flattened leaves with velvety hairs.
-The leaves are with white hairs, up to 1.2 inches (3 cm) long, up to 0.8 inch (2 cm) wide and are borne at the ends of the branches.
-The flowers are small, white and arranged in an elongated inflorescence up to 4 inches (10 cm) long.
+Crassula sericea var. velutina is a small succulent shrub that grows up to 6 inches (15 cm) tall.
+It differs from Crassula sericea var. sericea for its smaller size and decumbent to erect, sparingly branched growth.
+Stems are up to 1.2 inches (3 cm) long and bear larger flattened leaves with velvety hairs.
+The leaves are fleshy, up to 1.2 inches (3 cm) long, up to 0.8 inches (2 cm) wide, and up to 0.2 inches (0.5 cm) thick.
+Flowers are small, white, and arranged in erect, up to 4 inches (10 cm) long thyrses.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).